TheSpicyMeatball/react-nanny/README.md

 <p>If you answered yes to any of those questions, then it sounds like your children could use a nanny to help bring order to the chaos...</p>

 <p><b>Version:</b> 2.4.0</p>

+<h3>Dependencies</h3>

+<code>react-nanny</code> doesn't have any dependencies.
+However, it does have a peer dependency of <code>"react": ">=16.0.0"</code> which you most likely satisfy if you're the kind of person who's looking for utils for React children.